DishaH22/ev-battery-thermal-management/README.md

 ---

 ## 📈 Project Overview
-This project focuses on designing, modeling, and testing a **liquid-based thermal management system** for EV battery packs.
+This project focuses on designing, modeling, and testing on **battety temperatureof a Li-oin battery with and without cooling with ethyl-glycol and water mix liquid-based thermal management system** for EV battery packs.

 **Key Objectives:**
-1. Model the thermal behavior of a battery pack under various load scenarios.
+1. Model the thermal behavior of a Li-ion battery pack under various load scenarios.
 2. Simulate heat dissipation and coolant flow using MATLAB/Simulink.
 3. Prototype and validate cooling strategies with different coolant conditions.